ShengtianSang/AFMA/README.md

 ## Data

 In order to use the code, you have to provide
-* [Theraputic Target Database](http://db.idrblab.net/ttd/full-data-download)  You don't need to download by yourself, I have uploaded all the TTD 2016 version in *<./data/TTD>*.
+* [CamViD](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/)  You don't need to download by yourself, I have uploaded all the TTD 2016 version in *<./data/TTD>*.
 * [SemedDB](https://skr3.nlm.nih.gov/SemMedDB/) **You need to download from [here](https://pan.baidu.com/s/1zuOELNGAua6i523_nLK6mw)** with password:1234 to obtain the whole knowledge graph.
 After downloading the "predications.txt" file, please replace the file *<./data/SemedDB/predications.txt>*. with this **new** downloaded file.

+In order to make it easier for the readers to reproduce and understand the code, I have provided a small amount of example data used in our experiment under the **dataset** folder, where provides six training, validation and test images for the CamVid.

 ## Run the codes
 Install the environment.